ge-high-assurance/RACK/cli/README.md

 The `manifest` subcommand is used to import a complete set of CSV and OWL data from multiple files as specified by a single top-level manifest file.
-This subcommand subsumes the `data` command and is the recommended way to initialize a RACK instance for use.
+This subcommand subsumes the `data`, `nodegroups`, and `model` subcommands and is the recommended way to initialize a RACK instance for use.

 The following options default to their matching ENVIRONMENT variables if they exist:
 * --base-url : $BASE_URL